MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-manually.md

 The installation will proceed.

 > [!NOTE]
 > If you don't select **Allow**, the installation will proceed after 5 minutes.
-Defender ATP will be loaded, but reat time protection will be disabled.
+Defender ATP will be loaded, but real-time protection will be disabled.

 ### Fixing disabled Real Time Protection